 These are scary statistics.
 But scary becomes a lot less so when you’re armed with the right information.
-From the top breeds to be wary of, to accounting for your own behavior around animals, to why dogs actually bite in the first place, we’re giving you an arsenal of info in this article so you can bite back in the dog-bite debate.
+From the top breeds to be wary of, to accounting for your own behavior around animals, to why dogs actually bite in the first place, we’re giving you an arsenal of information in this article so you can bite back in the dog bite debate.

 Why Do Dogs Bite?

 Before we start profiling dogs or analyzing your behavior around them, let’s talk about the question everyone should first be asking: why does a dog bite?

 - Dogs bite as a reaction to a stressful situation.

 - To protect themselves, their puppies, or their owners.

 - They’re not feeling well or if they’re startled.

 - They may nip or bite during play (which is why rough play should be avoided to ensure you don’t overly excite your animal).